Russian parliament backs ban on "gay propaganda"

 Supporters, some of them holding Russian Orthodox icons and crosses, cheered and threw eggs as police hauled away gay activists, one of whom was splashed with green paint.
 Police said 20 people had been held.

-Supporters of the measure welcome moves that would allow the banning of gay rights marches and complain about television and radio programmes which they say show support for gay couples.
+Supporters of the law welcome moves that would allow the banning of gay rights marches and complain about television and radio programmes which they say show support for gay couples.

 "The spread of gay propaganda among minors violates their rights," ruling United Russia party deputy, Elena Mizulina, who chairs the Duma's family issues committee.
 "Russian society is more conservative so the passing of this law is justified."